zpolygon95/ColorMine/README.md

 ## Getting Started

-ColorMine is available as a nuget package so you can install by searching for "ColorMine" in the "Manage Packages" menu, or simply type "Install-Package ColorMine" in the nuget console.
+ColorMine is available as a nuget package so you can install by searching for "ColorMine" in the "Manage Nuget Packages" menu, or run the following command in the Package Manager Console:

+*PM> Install-Package ColorMine*

 ## Color Conversions